 top of page

-How Mental Health affects our Immunity
+How Mental Health Affects Our Immunity

 When we come under sustained illness, trauma or disease our immune system starts trying to defend us.
 It goes into a type of hyper aware battle mode where it is ready to fight to the death to keep us alive.
 In that way, it's not only logical but completely loyal.
 The immune cells in our body start to behave like a tiny army of millions of soldiers determined to fight for survival.
 In this article I talk about the connection between immunity and mental health as an an inseparable whole.